Star2Billing/django-country-dialcode/README.rst

 =======================

-This Django application has for purpose to provide Dial Code and Country data, to reuse quickly into your django application.
+This Django application provides Dial Code and Country data to reuse in a django application.

 Installation